goldxfisch/aquarium/README.md

     - Ftlpath : Location to FreeMarker Templates to maintain Cucumber Feature
     - FeaturePath : Location to Features that are to be maintained by FreeMarker

+  ScanDirectory : Is a Unit test pertaining to FIle Details: FIle Name , Size , MimeType , EXtension

   <u>CreateVehicleRegistrationFromDVLAFeature</u>
     - Code to filter  and read the CSV/EXCEL MimeType files from TestDataPath( application.properties)into FileDetails(POJO)